DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Motivation Study

 \subsection{Context-specific Biosignal Features}

-Wearable biosignals-based healthcare applications demand specialized contextual knowledge to extract task-tailored features, which is difficult for existing solutions that provide LLMs with general task description~\cite{gong2025evolutionary, hollmann2024large, nam2024optimized, han2024large}.
-To understand this limitation, we first conduct preliminary experiments on the WESAD dataset~\cite{schmidt2018introducing} by directly prompting the LLM with general descriptions of the stress and affect detection task.
+Wearable biosignal-based healthcare applications demand specialized contextual knowledge to extract task-tailored features, which is difficult for existing solutions that provide LLMs with general task description~\cite{gong2025evolutionary, hollmann2024large, nam2024optimized, han2024large}.
+To understand this limitation, we first conduct preliminary experiments on the WESAD dataset~\cite{schmidt2018introducing} by directly prompting the LLM with general descriptions of the stress and affect detection task, adapting the prompt template from~\cite{shen2025autoiot}.
 LLM-generated features include basic statistical features (e.g., max/min, mean, standard deviation, skewness).
-In contrast, expert-validated features~\cite{schmidt2018introducing} incorporate advanced, task-specific features, such as frequency-domain HRV components (e.g., LF/HF ratio) and detailed GSR features (e.g., SCR slopes, startle magnitudes).
+Expert-validated features~\cite{schmidt2018introducing} incorporate advanced, task-specific features, such as frequency-domain HRV components (e.g., LF/HF ratio) and detailed GSR features (e.g., SCR slopes, startle magnitudes).

-The results in Figure~\ref{fig:expert} show that expert-validated features significantly outperform LLM-generated features across three metrics, including AUROC, accuracy and F1 score, with improvements of 10.64\%, 8.58\%, and 9.09\%, respectively.
-It demonstrated that relevant contextual knowledge of the task, such as sensor properties, data collection details, and prior researchers' experience on the task, can potentially influence the constitution of the optimal feature set.
-We also provided LLMs with a literature~\cite{ahmed2019emotion} on emotion recognition system based on body movement, and the LLM draws inspiration and generates a novel feature: \textit{``Difference between chest ACC Y skewness and wrist ACC Z skewness}.''
+Figure~\ref{fig:expert} shows that expert-validated features significantly outperform LLM-generated features across three metrics, including AUROC, accuracy and F1 score, with improvements of 10.64\%, 8.58\%, and 9.09\%, respectively.
+It demonstrates that relevant contextual knowledge of the task, such as sensor properties, data collection details, and prior researchers' experience on the task, can potentially influence the constitution of the optimal feature set.
+We also provide LLMs with a literature~\cite{ahmed2019emotion} on emotion recognition system based on body movement, and the LLM draws inspiration and generates a novel feature: \textit{``Difference between chest ACC Y skewness and wrist ACC Z skewness}.''
 It also provides the rationale: ``\textit{Combines motion asymmetry features from chest and wrist to detect subtle physical responses to emotions}.''
 This feature was never generated when prompting LLMs with general task descriptions alone.
 This experiment highlights the importance of incorporating task-specific contextual knowledge into the feature generation process.

+However, we further observe that merely supplying the LLM with corresponding literature causes the generated features to be highly confined to expert knowledge, thereby missing out on simpler, more general, but effective features.
+This suggests that task-specific contextual knowledge should serve as an important supplement to LLM inherent knowledge, rather than the sole feature source.